zeniafragaki/zeniafragaki/README.md

 I am highly motivated to contribute to innovative research projects, participate in interdisciplinary collaborations, and constantly expand my knowledge across the fields of control systems, artificial intelligence, and biomedical technologies.
-Feel free to connect with me to discuss potential collaborations, research opportunities, or technology initiatives!